derwolfe/vertex/README.md

 ### Development - installing dependencies ###

 To run tests, a few more dependencies are required.
-They can be installed by running `pip install -r dev-requirements.txt`
+They can be installed by running:

+    pip install -r dev-requirements.txt